jncox/technologybootcamp/lab_deploy_workloads/lab_deploy_workloads.rst

 .. note::

-   Prism also offers native support for VM CRUD operations for Nutanix clusters running ESXi.
+   Prism also offers native support for VM CRUD operations for Nutanix clusters running ESXi when the vCenter has been registered in Prism.

 In the following exercise we'll walk through creating VMs from source media and from existing disk images.